-ADEME, as part of its implementation of tasks of the state policy in the field of renewable energy development, encourages the development of biomass for energy in the domestic sector, collective and industrial, while ensuring the use of appropriate fuels and high environmental performance effective techniques.
+ADEME, within the framework of its missions of implementation of the State policy in the field of the development of renewable energies, encourages the development of biomass as a source of energy in the domestic, collective and industrial sector, while ensuring the use of appropriate fuels and efficient techniques with high environmental performance.

-ADEME, well aware of the level of atmospheric emissions from biomass burning, especially in the individual, supports a progressive approach to bring to market equipment and more efficient facilities, in order to correct progressively negative impacts and to reinforce the benefits of biomass in terms of greenhouse gas emissions and using renewable fuels.
+ADEME, well aware of the level of atmospheric emissions due to the combustion of biomass, especially in private homes, supports a progress approach aimed at bringing increasingly efficient equipment and installations to the market, in order to correct progressively negative impacts and to consolidate the benefit of biomass in terms of greenhouse gas emissions and the use of renewable fuels.

-The domestic sector (house) is one on which we should act first.
-The fleet renewal will reduce significantly emissions.
+The domestic sector (individual house) is the one on which action should be taken as a priority.
+Renewing the fleet will significantly reduce polluting emissions.

-ADEME also recommends that individuals always use quality firewood (clean and dry), choose devices labeled "Green Flame", but also maintain their equipment and sweep the flues very regularly.
+ADEME also recommends that individuals always use quality firewood (clean and dry), to choose devices labeled "Green flame", but also to maintain their equipment and sweep the flue pipes very regularly.

 This article presents the reference data current and projected emissions (2010, 2020) from biomass combustion, comparisons with emissions from non-renewable energy,